fullstack-hy2020/fullstack-hy2020.github.io/src/content/1/en/part1c.md

 }
 ```

-The logic for guessing the year of birth is separated into its own function that is called when the component is rendered.
+The logic for guessing the year of birth is separated into a function of its own that is called when the component is rendered.

 The person's age does not have to be passed as a parameter to the function, since it can directly access all props that are passed to the component.